 The typical tropical weather can be affected by monsoon winds.
 The Kaskazi wind is a northern monsoon normally lasting from late November to late February / early March but is moderately dry.
 In March to May the wind blows in the east to south-easterly direction which is called the Kusi with strong maritime air from the Indian Ocean bringing heavy downpours of rain.
 But we were there the first two weeks of April and we were not affected by the rain, we had two days with very light rain during few hours.
 Humidity was very high.
 So it is normally better to avoid April and May, the more rainy months in this area.
 The warmest month is February and the coolest being September.
 Temperatures are between 21° and 35° all year long.

 From Kigali, Rwandair offers a direct flight to Mombasa.
+I booked my flight through Satguru Travel in Kigali.
+They are the best in town to book flight or trip, you should give them a try!
 It is a night flight which means you will arrive at 2am in Mombasa and then you will still have 1h30 of road to Diani.
 The return is at 5 am, arriving in Kigali at 6am.
 The price will be around 250 dollars.

 If you travel from Europe, you have more options.
 You will probably have a stop in Nairobi but via Expedia, I saw some tickets at 488 euro.
 You can also combine Diani with a bigger travel including some safaris in this beautiful country and ending by some beach time!